-This is still a problem, even though in the country there are more than 4.37 million businesses owned by Hispanics, which contribute to the national economy about $700 billion per year: Imagine how much that number could multiply if these entrepreneurs had the right means of financing.
+This is still a problem, even though there are more than 4.37 million businesses owned by Hispanics in the country, which contribute to the national economy about $700 billion per year.
+Imagine how much that number could multiply if these entrepreneurs had the right means of financing.

-Although this gap seems to be getting narrower (especially in recent years) for Latinos, it remains a challenge to meet the requirements of banks and other lenders.
+Although this gap seems to be getting narrower for Latinos (especially in recent years), it remains a challenge to meet the requirements of banks and other lenders.

 In this article, we explain what grants are, we talk about the minimum requirements that you must fill to request one of them, and of course, we highlight several grant programs available to Latinos.

 Although you can apply for a small business loan to capitalize on your company, you can compete for one of the different grants for small businesses that are offered in the country and get additional resources.

 Broadly speaking, grants are financial incentives offered by federal agencies, foundations, and private organizations, which in many cases just want to help small businesses in minority groups or with economic problems.

 With these resources, they also seek to reward initiatives that excel in certain areas, and with the potential to become successful ventures.